greyes1996/greyes1996.github.io/_posts/2021-07-02-teaching-cog-neuro.md

 {: .center}
 ![STEM_POI]({{ site.url }}/assets/STEM_PIO.jpg)

-Essentially, students were to look at the image and select the one that best resembles how much they feel their personal identity intersects with a STEM one (for example: if I were to answer this question using the image above as a framework, I would select ‘7’ as my response; as I feel that being a STEM professional fully aligns with my personal identity).
+Essentially, students were to look at the image and select the one that best resembles how much they feel their personal identity intersects with a STEM one (for example: if I were to answer this question using the image above as a framework, I would select ‘7’ as my response, as I feel that being a STEM professional fully aligns with my personal identity).
 I wanted to gauge how students perceived themselves at the start of the class and whether this changed by the end of the week [^2].

 While the paper that introduced provides some evidence that the single-assessment was sufficient to portray someone’s STEM elements, I did want to also include another battery that they referenced.
 Specifically, I wanted to use a set of questions from [Young et al. (2013)](https://journals.sagepub.com/doi/10.1177/0361684313482109), as it incorporated 9 additional questions to ascertain one’s proclivity to associate with STEM characteristics.
 However, I wanted to include a question of my own (Question 10) to acquire some future aspirations details.
 The following questions that were surveyed are as follows:
 1. Being a STEM student is an important reflection of who I currently am